Recall issued on baby food sold at Walmart, online for high levels of arsenic - NewsBreak

 The best if used by date and product numbers can be found in the bottom left corner on the back of the Parent’s Choice Rice Baby Cereal packaging.

 No illnesses have been reported as of this date, Oct.
-11. The company said that no other production lots or Parent’s Choice products are affected by this recall.McDonald’s giving away free breakfast to teachers, school staff as a thank you
+11. The company said that no other production lots or Parent’s Choice products are affected by this recall.Widespread Southwest cancellations — including San Diego flights — strand passengers

 Customers who may have purchased Parent’s Choice Rice Baby Cereal at Walmart should discard the product or return it to Walmart for a full refund.